 Bonus fact: Molly Ringwald recorded her own version of the song.
 It can be heard on her 2013 jazz album, Except Sometimes.

 Demi Moore was more like Jules than you think

-In 1985’s St. Elmo’s Fire, the character of Jules is known for her cocaine use.
-What many might not be aware of is that the actress who played her, Demi Moore, also struggled with a cocaine addiction during filming.
-According to her autobiography, she was using an eighth of an ounce of the drug every two days.
+In 1985’s St. Elmo’s Fire, the character of Jules is known for her substance use.
+What many might not be aware of is that the actress who played her, Demi Moore, also struggled with addiction during filming.
+According to her autobiography, she was using an eighth of an ounce every two days.

 She would come to set high and was once ordered away because of it.
 Director Joel Schumacher finally had enough and gave her an ultimatum: get clean or be removed from the film.
 Moore sought treatment for 15 days and stayed clean throughout filming.
 To ensure her success, she had a counselor with her on set.